vseryakov/backendjs/README.md

   By default only locations with account ids will be returned, specifying `_details=1` will return public account columns like name as well.

-  Note: The current account will not be present in the results  even if it is within the range.
+  Note: The current account will not be present in the results  even if it is within the range, to know my own location use `/account/get` call.

   Example: